-HSR Redboxes use 2 interfaces for the HSR ring and when configured to manage PRP traffic, a third interface connects to a LAN of the PRP network.
+HSR Redboxes use 2 interfaces for the HSR ring.
+When configured to manage PRP traffic, a third interface connects to a LAN of the PRP network.
 The other interfaces provide HSR network access for VDANs.
-The HSR RedBox lists the connected VDANs in the Redundancy:HSR:Proxy Node Table.
+The HSR RedBox lists the connected VDANs in the Switching > L2-Redundancy > HSR > Proxy Node Table.